Seshadrp/movie-recommendation-system/README.md

 ## Future Improvements
-Adding real-time data updates for dynamic recommendations.
+1.Adding real-time data updates for dynamic recommendations.
-Expanding to include TV shows or other entertainment options.
+2.Expanding to include TV shows or other entertainment options.
-Building a web-based or mobile-friendly UI for easy access.
+3.Building a web-based or mobile-friendly UI for easy access.